conradwt/cockroach-example-using-ruby/README.md

-# Cockroach Example Using Rails
+# Cockroach Example Using Ruby

-The purpose of this step by step tutorial is to provide a very simple example of configuring and using Cockroach database engine with the Rails web framework for development.
+The purpose of this step by step tutorial is to provide a very simple example of configuring and using Cockroach database engine with the Ruby Language.

 ## Requirements